 Trends in the markets for light commercial vehicles in the individual regions will also be mixed; on the whole, we expect a significant increase in the sales volume for 2023.

 For 2023, we expect to see a noticeable upwards trend in new registrations for mid-sized and heavy trucks with a gross weight of more than six tonnes compared with the previous year in the markets that are relevant for the Volkswagen Group, with variations from region to region.
 A significant increase in overall demand is anticipated for 2023 in the bus markets relevant for the Volkswagen Group, whereby this will vary depending on the region.

-We anticipate that automotive financial services will continue to prove highly important to global vehicle sales in 2022.
+We assume that automotive financial services will prove highly important to global vehicle sales in 2023.